 Back To: INSURANCE & RISK MANAGEMENT

-A Little More on What is the Risk Retention Act
+What is Covered in the Liability Risk Retention Act?

 Liability Risk Retention Act became a gateway for business owners and professionals to access liability insurance.
 The passage of LRRA also provided businesses with an escape from and a solution to liability crisis.
 This was achieved through the formation of Risk Retention Groups, RRGs and Purchasing Groups, PGS.
 Risk Retention Groups are saddled with the responsibility of creating insurance companies under the laws of each state where the retention group is based.
 Purchase groups however refers to insurance buyers who are provided with liability insurance by RRGs.
 However, for PGs to enjoy the liability insurance provided by RRGs, they must have membership with RRGs.